Configuration

 # HMAC secret (for cross-tenant OAuth state signing)export HMAC_SECRET=$(openssl rand -hex 32)

-# Pairwise salt (for OIDC pairwise subject types)export PAIRWISE_SALT=$(openssl rand -hex 16)Store these values in your .env file.
+# Pairwise salt (for OIDC pairwise subject types)export PAIRWISE_SALT=$(openssl rand -hex 16)Store these values in your runtime/.env file.
 Never commit secrets to version control.

 Troubleshooting